Get to know Dr. Richard C. Dickinson, Middle School Dean of Students and Wellness Teacher. He is currently in his sixth year at Latin.

 I attended Latin School for 14 years before attending Kenyon College in Ohio.
 Subsequently, I attended law school for two and a half years before having a change in vision.
 I then enrolled in a master's program for counseling.
 After graduating with a degree in counseling, I completed my doctorate degree in the field of counselor education.

 "The war of my life had begun; and though one of God’s most powerless creatures, I resolved never to be conquered." –Harriet Jacobs, author of "Incidents in the Life of a Slave Girl"

+Children are the key to securing a safe and productive future for all of us.
 What are the best parts of your job?

 The best part of my job is knowing that I play a role in ensuring that children feel seen and valued as unique and worthy of the opportunities that Latin affords.
 I am also grateful to have the opportunity to help shape and shift young mindsets in the direction of kindness and inclusivity, which helps create a community that is safe and welcoming.
 The ability to feel safe is essential with regard to students feeling like they can be open, authentic and available to learn.